cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 just when x != 0 and the parity of the least significant nonzero entry of the vector representation of x is 1.

-This variant is convenient when points are serialized in little-endian byte order.
+This variant SHOULD be used when points on the target elliptic curve are serialized using any of the following methods:

+- the LSB compression method given in IEEE 1363a-2004 {{p1363a}}, Section 5.5.6.1.1,
+- the method given in {{SEC1}} Section 2.3.3, or
+- the method given in ANSI X9.62-1998 {{x9.62}}, Section 4.2.1.

-For example, this serialization is specified for the Ed25519 and Ed448 elliptic curves {{!RFC8032}}.
+This variant is also compatible with the compression method specified for the Ed25519 and Ed448 elliptic curves {{!RFC8032}}.
-This variant is also convenient when points are serialized according to IEEE 1363a-2004 {{p1363a}} and the extension degree of F is exactly 1.

 ~~~
 sgn0_le(x)